priyasjoshi/take-home-assessment-main/README.md

-# AI Health Chains - Web3 MERN Stack Developer Assessment
+# AI Health Chains - Web3 MERN Stack
 ## Overview

 This assessment is designed to evaluate your skills as a Senior Web3 MERN Stack Developer.
 The project is a healthcare data management platform that integrates blockchain technology for consent tracking and data integrity.